gikr/scipro_course/README.md

 # scipro_course

-python intro course at FU
+python intro course at FU by Christoph Wehmeyer